-Running short on time before you have to take the SAT?
+Running short on time before your SAT test date?
 Here are some things to keep in mind!

 Make the best use of limited time

-I know this is fairly obvious, but it’s an important point to be made.
-Being on a time crunch for the SAT means you won’t be able to dedicate the same time and energy to study and prep for the exam as you would in an ideal situation, essentially you will have to adjust your testing strategy.
-What exactly do I mean by that?
-Keep on reading to find out.
+I know this is fairly obvious, but it’s an important point to be made: being on a time crunch for the SAT means you won’t be able to dedicate the same time and energy to study and prep for the exam as you would in an ideal situation.

 Focus on Strategy and Quick Tips